rkhetani/Intro-to-R_IDC2017/lessons/05_introR-data-manipulation2.md

 Approximate time: 60 min

 ## Learning Objectives
-* Using indexes and sequences to select data from dataframes
+* Using indices and sequences to select data from dataframes
 * Subsetting data using logical operators
 * Writing data to file

 ### Dataframes

 Dataframes (and matrices) have 2 dimensions (rows and columns), so if we want to select some specific data from it we need to specify the "coordinates" we want from it.
-We use the same square bracket notation but rather than providing a single index, there are *two indexes required*.
+We use the same square bracket notation but rather than providing a single index, there are *two indices required*.
 Within the square bracket, **row numbers come first followed by column numbers (and the two are separated by a comma)**.
 Let's explore the `metadata` dataframe, shown below are the first six samples:

 ![metadata](../img/metadata.png)